Ashirika21/SahayataRelief/README.md

 ## Contributing

 We welcome contributions from the community to improve SahayataRelief and make it more effective in disaster relief efforts.
-If you would like to contribute, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contact